spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 ## Set DNS records with aliases to CloudFront
 Before making the changes below, make sure the CloudFront distributions has a status of "Deployed".

-The Hosted Zone of `example.com.` was automatically created by AWS during the creation of the [TLS certificate](./Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md).
+The Hosted Zone of `example.com.` was automatically created by Certificate Manager during the creation of the certificate.
 The Hosted Zone contains DNS records for both the `www.example.com` and `example.com` domains.

 ### Full domain records
 1. Log into the AWS Management Console, search for [Route 53](https://console.aws.amazon.com/route53/home?#)
 1. "Hosted zones" on left sidebar > [example.com.]() > "Create Record Set" button > change settings on right sidebar
-    * Name: `www`.adcetrispro.com.
+    * Name: `www`.example.com.
     * Type: A - IPv4 address
     * Alias: Yes
     * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it
     * "Save Record Set" button
 1. "Create Record Set" button > change settings on right sidebar
-    * Name: `www`.adcetrispro.com.
+    * Name: `www`.example.com.
     * Type: AAAA - IPv6 address
     * Alias: Yes
     * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it